 How Long Do I Have to File a Claim for a Defective Medical Device?

-In Ohio, the statute of limitations gives you two years to begin the claim.
-If you don’t notice that you sustained an injury until months or years later than the date when the injury actually occurred, the clock will usually start running when you discover or should have discovered that you were hurt.
+In Ohio, the statute of limitations gives you two years to begin the claim for product liability, but medical negligence claims may be subject to a separate statute of limitations for medical malpractice in Ohio.
+If you don't notice that you sustained an injury until months or years later than the date when the injury actually occurred, the clock will usually start running when you discover or should have discovered that you were hurt.

 How Much Does a Defective Medical Device Lawyer Charge?

 Like all personal injury lawyers, defective medical device attorneys usually work on a contingency fee basis.
-Instead of charging upfront fees, they receive a percentage of any recovery.
+Instead of charging upfront fees, they receive a percentage of any recovery, and they will also make sure your claim is filed within the applicable Ohio medical malpractice statute of limitations.

 Beginning a Defective Medical Device Lawsuit